 State law requires that we also report additional information:

-The Lyle A. Torrant Center and Kit Young Center collaborates with the Local Education Agencies of Jackson County to provide center based programs and services to students with Moderate Cognitive Impairments, Severe Cognitive Impairments, Severe Multiple Impairments, and Autism.
+The Lyle A. Torrant Center collaborates with the Local Education Agencies of Jackson County to provide center-based programs and services to students with Moderate Cognitive Impairments, Severe Cognitive Impairments, Severe Multiple Impairments, and Autism.
 These programs and services are determined through the Individualized Education Planning Process.

-The Lyle A. Torrant Center and Kit Young Center provides specialized education/instruction to students with moderate to severe disabilities.
+The Lyle A. Torrant Center provides specialized education/instruction to students with moderate to severe disabilities.
 All of our programs provide instruction in the following areas: personal care, leisure and recreation, travel/mobility, basic life skills, personal relationships, prevocational skills and communication skills.
-We also utilize the Extended Grade Level Content Expectations to guide instruction in the core content areas of English/Language Arts, Math, and Science.
+Common Core Essential Elements guide instructional practices in the core content areas of English/Language Arts and Math.

-Students are placed at the Lyle A. Torrant Center and Kit Young Center as a result of an Individualized Education Plan through the Individualized Education Planning (IEP) process.
-The IEP members, including parents/guardians, ancillary service providers (Occupational Therapy, Physical Therapy, Speech, Visually Impaired TC, Mobility Specialist, nursing, etc.), student, an teacher consider the Least Restrictive Environment (LRE), which determines the student’s educational placement.
+Students are placed at the Lyle A. Torrant Center as a result of an Individualized Education Plan through the Individualized Education Planning (IEP) process.
+The IEP members include parents/guardians, ancillary service providers (Occupational Therapy, Physical Therapy, Speech, Visually Impaired TC, Mobility Specialist, nursing, etc.), students, and special education teachers.
+Through the IEP process, the Least Restrictive Environment (LRE) and IEP services are considered and determined.

-The Torrant Center and Kit Young Centers utilize state-aligned curriculum and assesses students through curriculum based measures in the areas of personal care, leisure and recreation, travel/mobility, basic life skills, personal relationships, prevocational skills and communication skills.
+To access a copy of the CORE Curriculum, please contact Amy Rogers, Principal of the Lyle A. Torrant Center.
+The Torrant Center and Kit Young Centers utilize state-aligned curriculum and assesses students through curriculum-based measures in the areas of personal care, leisure and recreation, travel/mobility, basic life skills, personal relationships, prevocational skills and communication skills.
 In addition, English/Language Arts, Mathematics, and Science are assessed through curriculum-based measures (utilizing Mother Goose Time Curriculum and Unique Learning Systems Curriculum Assessment Tools).
-The Mi-Access state-wide assessment is administered, as required by the Michigan Department of Education.
+The Mi-Access statewide assessment is administered, as required by the Michigan Department of Education.